Gisonrg/Orbital-TelepasteOnline/README.md

 We tried a Html 5 camera plugin but it doesn't support well for languages like Chinese and Japanese, as well as browsers like IE and Safari.
 In the next phase, we will finalize the beta version to make it a good QRcode app.

+**(Update)**

+This month, we finalize the reading and generating function for the web app.
+The following month, we will add sharing function for it.

 Here are some screen shoot for the prototype:

 **Homepage**